-Whereas, an award in I.D.
-(L) No.17/2007, dated 28-02-2018 of the Labour Court, Puducherry in respect of the industrial dispute between the management of M/s.
-Somkan Marine Foods Limited, Yanam and Thiru M. Srinivas, Yanam, over non-employment Award of the Labour Court, Puducherry has been received;
+Whereas, an Award in I.D.
+(L) No. 19/2007, dated 28-02-2018 of the Labour Court, Puducherry in respect of the Industrial Dispute between Management of M/s.
+Somkan Marine Foods Limited, Yanam and Thiru P. Srinivas Rao, Yanam over non-employment Award of the Labour Court, Puducherry has been received;

-Now, therefore, in exercise of the powers conferred by sub-section (1) of section 17 of the Industrial Disputes Act, 1947 (Central Act XIV of 1947), read with the Notification issued in Labour Department's G.O.
+Now, therefore, in exercise of the powers conferred by sub-section (1) of section 17 of the Industrial Disputes Act, 1947 (Central Act XIV of 1947), read with the notification issued in Labour Department's G.O.
 Ms. No. 20/91/Lab./L, dated 23-5-1991, it is hereby directed by the Secretary to Government (Labour) that the said Award shall be published in the Official Gazette, Puducherry.